marinabar/marinabarannikov.github.io/content/en/contact.md

 ---

-This contact form is NOT active.
+This contact form is active.

 Nothing will happen if you submit it since there is no backend script setup.
 The Zen theme comes with a sample PHP backend.